ginstrom/paladin-novel/chapters/12_paladins-rise.md

 Despite everything—the weight of destiny, the burden of power, the uncertainty of what lay ahead—Gond found himself smiling.

 Perhaps being a paladin wouldn't be so terrible after all.

+"not just the healing—but the return of Alanyi's true servant"